 Schedule and Budget

-Highway construction improvements for the project will begin in mid-2020.
-The three-year demonstration project is anticipated to begin operations in early 2021.
+Highway construction improvements for the project began in mid-2020 and were completed in summer 2021.
+The three-year demonstration project is anticipated to begin operations in fall 2021.

 Budget for the project is approximately $30.9 million (including $17 million for new Rapid buses).
 The project is funded by the Federal Transit Administration and TransNet, the regional half-cent sales tax for transportation administered by SANDAG.